 - Assess the impact of automation, networking, and co-operation on bibliographic control and the management of the cataloguing process.

 - Critically assess the impact of recent changes in bibliographic organisation on the future of bibliographic control.

-2. Furrie, Betty.
-Understanding MARC: Bibliographic.
-5th ed.
-Washington, D.C.: Cataloguing Distribution Service, Library of Congress, 1998.
-You will need to print Understanding MARC: Bibliographic from the Library of Congress website.
+1. Furrie, Betty.
+Understanding MARC: Bibliographic (8th ed), Washington, D.C.: Cataloguing Distribution Service, Library of Congress.
+You can access Understanding MARC: Bibliographic from the Library of Congress website.

-5. Dewey, Melvil.
-Dewey Decimal Classification and Relative Index.
-23rd ed.
-4 vols.
-Albany, N.Y.: Forest Press, 2011.
-You will access DDC23 via Web Dewey and logon details will be provided on Blackboard.
+4. Dewey, Melvil.
+Dewey Decimal Classification and Relative Index (23rd ed), 4 vols.
+Dublin, Ohio: OCLC.
+You will access to DDC23 via Web Dewey and logon details will be provided on Blackboard.

-6. Library of Congress Subject Headings.
-33rd ed.
-6 vols.
-Washington, D.C.: Cataloging Distribution Service, Library of Congress, 2011.
+5. Library of Congress (2012) Library of Congress Subject Headings (34th ed), 6 vols.
+Washington, D.C.: Cataloging Distribution Service, Library of Congress.
 You will be provided with online access via Classification Web to the Web version of LCSH, Logon details will be provided on Blackboard.

 * indicates instructor is the course coordinator.